jjvanzon/JJs-Music-Production-2020-2024/README.md

 - Build up calmly:
 - The instruments
 - And tonal/harmonic progression
-- Too many things going on at the same time
+- Avoid too many things going on at the same time

 Feeling: